The Humanitarian Archive

 UK-Med archives are a live archive.
 For more details on UK-Med please see their website:

-UK-Med have been responding to emergencies around the world since 1988, when a team of eight Manchester clinicians led by our founder Prof. Tony Redmond, went to Armenia in aid of those who had been hit by a devastating earthquake.
-When Ebola hit West Africa in 2014, killing over 11,000 people, were recruited, trained and sent 150 NHS clinicians to work in treatment centres alongside local health workers to help bring the outbreak under control.
+UK-Med have been responding to emergencies around the world since 1988, when a team of eight Manchester clinicians led by its founder Prof. Tony Redmond, went to Armenia in aid of those who had been hit by a devastating earthquake.
+When Ebola hit West Africa in 2014, killing over 11,000 people, 150 NHS clinicians were recruited, trained and sent to work in treatment centres alongside local health workers to help bring the outbreak under control.

 Elizabeth Wilson, John Wilson (1943 – 2020)

-These papers and photographic archives represent the diaries and private papers of Hudfam founder, pacifist and Oxfam activist, Elizabeth Wilson.
+These papers and photographic archives represent the diaries and private papers of Hudfam founder, pacifist and Oxfam activist, Elizabeth Wilson (1909-2000).

-These papers complement a deposit previously made to the Kirklees archives.
+These papers complement a deposit previously made to the Kirklees Archive Service.
 The main significance of this deposit is in the wealth of images collected between 1960 and 1990.

 - 2020, ‘Humanitaire provincial et internationalisme : Elizabeth Wilson et Hudfam, 1943-1990’ in Histoire@Politique, published by Sciences Pos University Press